 Problem solving is an important skill to learn and can only be learned with practice.
-We recognize that solutions to many of the homework problems can be on-line, but you are strongly encouraged to solve the homework problems on your own.
+We recognize that solutions to many of the homework problems can be on-line, but since the homework scores count for a significant part of the grade and you are expected to solve them independently.
 While you should solve the individual homework problems independently, working with your peers is a powerful way to enhance your understanding and is strongly encouraged.